What is Radon?

 What should I do?

 Test your home.
 The process is simple.
-Purchase a radon testing device and place in the lowest level of your home for 90+ days, starting between the months of October and January.
+Purchase an Evict Radon test device and place it in the lowest level of your home for 90+ days, starting between the months of October and January.

 Help Canadian Researchers Defeat Radon

-Evict Radon was founded by scientists in the fight against radon.
+Evict Radon was founded by scientists at the University of Calgary in the fight against radon.

-By testing your home and participating in our study, you will be helping researchers across Canada understand radon exposure and develop new ways to protect ourselves and loved ones.
+By testing your home with one of our Evict Radon test kits, you’re automatically enrolled in our research study.
+Each participant is helping researchers across Canada understand radon exposure and develop new ways to protect ourselves and loved ones.